England Lacrosse

-England Lacrosse is the national governing body for lacrosse in England.
+English Lacrosse Association Ltd., also known as simply England Lacrosse, is the national governing body for lacrosse in England.
 The sport is managed through the Men's and Women's Playing Committees and the leagues administered by region: the South of England Men's Lacrosse Association (SEMLA), North of England Men's Lacrosse Association (NEMLA), South East Women's Lacrosse Association (SEWLA), South West Women's Lacrosse Association (SWWLA), and North Women's Lacrosse Association (NWLA).
 The England Lacrosse CEO is Mark Coups.

 History

 The governing body was formed in 1892, as the English Lacrosse Union (ELU).
 In 1996, under the guidance of Sport England, the ELU and All England Women's Lacrosse Association joined together to form one national governing body, the English Lacrosse Association (ELA).
 The current constitution of the ELA came into effect in 1997.

 International competition

 England participates in all World Lacrosse competitions.
 All aspects of the national team programs are overseen by the Men's and Women's playing committees, in conjunction with the respective England National Team committees.